-When a test grade, with the exception of a semester exam, indicates that a student has not mastered a skill or concept, a teacher will re-teach the skill or concept and provide an opportunity for re-testing.
-After the re-evaluation, a maximum grade of 70 will be recorded in the grade book, and the lower grade will be dropped.
-After re-evaluation of a Pre-AP course a maximum grade of 70 will be recorded, and the lower grade will be dropped.
-Re-testing does not apply to AP or concurrent college classes.
-Re-teaching is to take place during regular class time; tutorials support re-teaching.
-The re-test is to be scheduled outside of regular class time but in a school setting.
+When a test grade indicates that a student has not mastered a skill or concept, a teacher will reteach the skill or concept and provide an opportunity for re-testing.
+After the re-evaluation, a maximum grade of 70 will be recorded in the grade book and the lower grade will be dropped.
+Daily work may be re-done if request is made within 5 days of posted grade.